Joint Sampling and Transmission Policies for Minimizing Cost under AoI Constraints: System Model

 Fig. \ref{fig:age} depicts an example of the evolution of $A_k^{p}(t)$ and the \ac{AoI} at the receiver.
 In the beginning of time slot $t_1$, user $k$ is decided to sample and transmit fresh information.
 Therefore, $A_k^{p}(t)$ becomes zero, and the packet is received successfully by the receiver after one slot.
 Therefore, in time slot $t_2$, the \ac{AoI} at the receiver is one.
 In time slot $t_3$, user $k$ is decided to sample and transmit a fresh packet, but the transmission fails.
 Thus, we observe by time slot $t_4$ the increase on \ac{AoI} in Fig. \ref{fig:age}.
 However, in time slot $t_4$, user $k$ is decided to transmit the old packet which is successfully received by the receiver after one slot.

 For each transmission and sampling, we consider a corresponding cost.
 Let $c_s$ and $c_\text{tr}$ be the sampling and transmission cost, respectively.
 We consider that the costs remain the same over the time.
-The cost function for each user $k$ at each time slot $t$ is described as
+The cost function for each user $k$ at each time slot $t$ is described as $c_k(t) = \mu_k(t)c_{tr} + s_k(t) (c_s + c_{tr})\text{,}$ and the total system cost in time slot is described as $c(t) = \sum\limits_{k=1}^K c_k (t)\text{.}$ The expected average cost and the expected average age for each user are defined as